dw-610/concept-learning-and-causal-reasoning/README.md

 We also need domain-specific labels for the color and shape domains.
 To create these new label arrays, run the script `1_2_create_new_labels.py`.
 This script creates new memory-mapped arrays with the corresponding labels and saves them to `local/memmap_data/`.

-### Learn the domains
+### 2. Learn the domains

 Domain learning is done using the [CSLearn package](https://github.com/dw-610/CSLearn).
 This package contains code for training domain learners using the autoencoder-based approach, including the VAE and $p$-Wasserstein methods discussed in the paper.

+The relevant domains to be learned for the German Traffic sign images are the *shape*, *color*, and *symbol* domains.

+#### Symbol Domain Embedding

+To use the $p$-Wasserstein loss function, we must specify the distances between the properties of the domain we intend to learn.
+This can easily be done manually for the color and shape domains to match human perception, but the symbol domain presents a more difficult challenge, where almost each of the 43 original classes represent a unique property.

+To obtain the distances between the properties for training, we first create text descriptions of the symbol on each sign and store them in the `symbol_descriptions.py` module.
+We then use SBERT to obtain embeddings of these descriptions, for which the Euclidean distances are found to obtain the distance matrix.

+To obtain these embeddings, run the script `2_1_embed_symbol_descriptions.py`.
+This script implements SBERT and saves the resulting embeddings to `local/models/` as a `.npy` file.
+In this script, you can set the variable `EVALUATE = True` to visualize the distance/similarity structure as heat maps.

+#### Training the models

-To train the models to learn the color and shape domains, simply run the script `2_1_train_domain_learner.py`.
-This script will load all of the data and perform domain learning for these two domains, saving the resulting models to the `local/models/` subdirectory.
+To train the models to learn the domains, simply run the script `2_2_train_domain_learners.py`.
+This script will load all of the data and perform domain learning for the three domains, saving the resulting models to the `local/models/` subdirectory.

-### Carry out causal learning
+### 3. Carry out causal learning

 (causal learning here)

-### Train the semantic decoder
+### 4. Train the semantic decoder

 (decoder training here)

-### Prepare the baseline models
+### 5. Prepare the baseline models

 (baseline models here)